hoffstadt/DearPyGui/docs/source/documentation/themes.rst

 Default Theme (global)
 ----------------------

-Default themes will apply the theme globally across all windows and propigate to children.
+Default themes will apply the theme globally across all windows and propagate to children.

 .. code-block:: python